Moët & Chandon Champagne - Grand Vintage 2016 - Magnum 150cl

 • From 2027: time brings indulgent notes of toasted brioche and candied fruits.

-• Around 2035: the years reveal roasted, spicy and undergrowth accents.
+• Around 2035: over the years, roasted, spiced and woodland accents emerge.

-Chill by immersion in ice water for thirty minutes.
-A tulip-shaped glass concentrates the aromas thanks to its tapered rim.
-Pouring in two stages limits foam overflow during service.
+Chilling is best achieved by immersion in iced water for thirty minutes.
+A tulip-shaped glass concentrates the aromas thanks to its narrowed rim.
+Pouring in two stages limits overflow when serving.

-The low-dosage profile of this cuvée is best served between 10 and 11 °C: a slightly lower temperature would mask the toasted bread notes developed by the long lees ageing.
+The low-dosage profile of this cuvée is best served between 10 and 11 °C: a slightly lower temperature would mask the toasted bread notes developed through the extended lees ageing.

-You can then compare this cuvée with the great vintage from the Moët house of the previous year.
-The Chardonnay backbone of this blend also evokes the architecture of a prestigious white vintage cuvée.
+You can then compare this cuvée with the great vintage from Moët of the previous year.
+The Chardonnay backbone of this blend also evokes the architecture of a prestigious blanc de blancs prestige cuvée.

 Characteristics